 Short-term rentals (STRs) are widely defined as the rental of a dwelling (house, town house, condominium, apartment, and secondary suites) for less than 30 days.
 These are typically advertised through online venues such as Airbnb, VRBO, HomeAway.com, Flipkey.com and others.

-To operate a short-term rental in the Town of Gibsons, operators are required to obtain an annual business license, at a fee of $100 per year.
+To operate a short-term rental in the Town of Gibsons, operators will be required to obtain an annual business license, at a fee of $200 per year.

 Proposed Regulations for Short-Term Rentals